 Whether you introduce this story by picture book, movie, or reading the real deal – or all three – it is a story worth enjoying together with your children.

-Shakespeare’s The Tempest for Kids
+Teaching The Tempest to Kids

 1. Introduce The Tempest